kimiyash/cant_wait/test/README.md

         jruby 1.7.4      (Java 1.7.0_21)                   Linux
         Rubinius 2.0.0   (1.9.3, 2013-06-30 JI)            Linux

+  It requires at least MRI 1.9.1 or compatible.

 * Versions of Rails:

         Rails 3.0.3      First version using Bundler 1.3.5 (incompatible with Bundler 1.0.X)